Last reviewed: 05/10/2022

 - acting as a point of contact for shareholders who have concerns which have not been adequately addressed by the Chairman; and

 - coordinating the Chairman’s appraisal.

-Michael Farrow (Non-Executive Director) is chairman of the Remuneration Committee and is also a member of the Audit & Risk and Nomination Committees.
+Michael Farrow (Non-Executive Director) is chair of the Audit & Risk Committee and is also a member of the Remuneration, Nomination and ESG Committees.